(Last updated 31 July 2020)

 The Isabella Stewart Gardener Museum in Boston has an extraordinary collection of world-class art works from ancient times to the 20th C. Collected by one woman with a love of art – and a great deal of money – and housed in a purpose built house in the style of an Italian palazzo.
 Look at Google’ s virtual tour and explore anything you’re interested in in more detail on the museum’s website.
 Make sure you look at the amazing upper rooms (including the ceilings)

 Fancy a virtual trip to Florence?
 Go to the Uffizi with links to the Pitti Palace and Boboli Gardens too.

 Or lift your spirits with Sorolla’s wonderful effects of light at the Sorolla Museum in Madrid.

 Closer to home, take a trip to the Laing Art Gallery in Newcastle and see Holman-Hunt, John Martin, Henry Moore and others.

 The National Garden Scheme also has a range of virtual garden visits as well as much more.

-Museums in Quarantine on BB4 and Grayson Perry’s Art Club on Channel 4
+Museums in Quarantine on BB4 and Grayson Perry’s Art Club on Channel 4 both on catch up